 What about taking money out of a pension to pay debts?

-From April 2015 if you are over 55 you may now be able to take out some or all of your pension money.
+If you are over 55, you may now be able to take out some or all of your pension money.
 But this may not be a good idea when you look at the tax costs, charges and effect on any benefits – see Should I use Pension Money to pay my Debts? for more details.